HTTP status codes: Full list and explanations

 424 Failed Dependency

-This response states that the request failed because it depended on another action, which also failed.
+The request failed because it depended on a previous request that also failed.

 425 Too Early

-The server sends this code to indicate that it refuses to process a request that might be replayed.
+The server refuses to process the request because it might be repeated later.

 426 Upgrade Required